rushashell/Tezos/README.md

-# crypto
+# Tezos
-Crypto repository with templates,how-to's and other usable scripts
+Tezos repository with templates, how-to's and other usable scripts